|Status : Upcoming||Report Code : VRHC-1058||Industry : Healthcare||Available Format :|

-Transradial access devices are utilized in the endovascular or catheterization procedure to execute the analysis and treatment of any kind of the arterial disease.
+The global tranradial access devices market is anticipated to grow at a CAGR of 7.4% during the forecast period 2021-2027.
+Transradial access devices are utilized in the endovascular or catheterization procedure to execute the analysis and treatment of any kind of arterial disease.
 Its kit includes various minor components such as catheters, accessories, sheaths and sheath introducers and guidewires.
-The global transradial access devices market is growing at significant rate, due to mounting occurrence of lifestyle associated diseases and technological improvements.
+The global transradial access devices market is growing at a significant rate, due to mounting occurrence of lifestyle associated diseases and technological improvements.
 Different products contributed to the transradial access devices market size.
-The market has witnessed high demand for catheters over the last few years due to budding amount of interventional and angiography procedures.
+The market has witnessed a high demand for catheters over the last few years due to budding amount of interventional and angiography procedures.

 Insight by Product

-On the basis of product the transradial access devices market is subdivided into catheters, sheaths and sheath introducers, guidewires and accessories.
-Of all products, catheters market accounted the largest share and is expected to grow at fastest rate due to mounting occurrence of lifestyle-related diseases such as diabetes, cardiovascular diseases and obesity, and budding amount of interventional and angiography procedures.
+On the basis of product, the transradial access devices market is subdivided into catheters, sheaths, and sheath introducers, guidewires and accessories.
+Of all products, catheters market accounted the largest share and is expected to grow at the fastest rate due to mounting occurrence of lifestyle-related diseases such as diabetes, cardiovascular diseases and obesity, and budding amount of interventional and angiography procedures.

 Insight by Application

-On the basis of application the market is subdivided into drug administration, blood transfusion, fluid and nutrition administration and diagnostics and testing.
+On the basis of application, the market is subdivided into drug administration, blood transfusion, fluid and nutrition administration and diagnostics, and testing.
 Elevated use of radial access devices for drug administration for management of infections and cancer are some of the factors responsible for the growth of the drug administration segment.
-Of all the applications, the drug administration segment accounted the largest share and is expected to grow at fastest rate in the transradial access devices market.
+Of all the applications, the drug administration segment accounted for the largest share and is expected to grow at the fastest rate in the transradial access devices market.

 Insight by End User

-On the basis of end user the transradial access devices market is subdivided into hospitals, ambulatory care centers and clinics and others.
-Huge amount of transradial procedures executed in hospital settings are the factors growing the demand of transradial access devices in hospitals.
-Among the all end users, the hospitals accounted the largest share and are expected to grow at fastest rate in the transradial access devices market.
+On the basis of end-user, the transradial access devices market is subdivided into hospitals, ambulatory care centers, and clinics and others.
+A huge amount of transradial procedures executed in hospital settings are the factors growing the demand for transradial access devices in hospitals.
+Among all end users, the hospitals accounted for the largest share and are expected to grow at the fastest rate in the transradial access devices market.

 The lack of skilled professionals, high costs involved in the placement and maintenance of vascular access devices, risks associated with radial access devices, and product recalls and failures are the major challenges for the growth of transradial access devices market.